osg-htc/docs/docs/data/osdf/install-cache-container.md

 If you do not have a container orchestration service but still want to manage a container-based cache, you may run the container via a systemd service.
-The following example uses the 'single host partition' setup from [above](#single-host-partition).
+The following example uses the 'single partition' setup from [above](#single-partition).

 Create the systemd service file `/etc/systemd/system/docker-osdf-cache.service` as follows: